-The Chief Executive Officer plans for, organizes and supervises the use of human, financial, material and information resources at OTTIAQ; she ensures the progress of activities related to the annual action plan; she represents OTTIAQ to various external authorities; she provides advice to the Chairperson and other members of the Board of Directors; she responds to requests from members and from the public when such requests do not fall under the responsibility of the Communications and Client Services Director or the Professional Affairs Director, or in their absence.
-The Chief Executive Officer reports and accounts for her management to the Board of Directors.
+The Executive Director plans for, organizes and supervises the use of human, financial, material and information resources at OTTIAQ; she ensures the progress of activities related to the annual action plan; she represents OTTIAQ to various external authorities; she provides advice to the Chairperson and other members of the Board of Directors; she responds to requests from members and from the public when such requests do not fall under the responsibility of the Communications and Client Services Director or the Professional Affairs Director, or in their absence.
+The Executive Director reports and accounts for her management to the Board of Directors.
 As Access to information Officer, she replies to all requests for access to OTTIAQ’s documents and provides a yearly account of those requests in the Annual Report.

 The Manager - Professional Affairs handles matters related to members’ competency: Professional inspection management, continuing education management, initial training management, disciplinary file management, mentor training.
 The OTTIAQ Secretary is responsible for the proper functioning of OTTIAQ authorities pursuant to applicable legislation and regulations.

 The certification coordinator handles certification candidate files; handles mentorship program candidate files; submits files to the Certification Committee and performs follows up; plans and follows up training sessions on ethics and professional practice; drafts correspondence to candidates.

 The administrative assistant provides support to the various managers.
 She also replaces the receptionist when she is absent.